How do I determine what’s a fair wage to pay my employees?

 - Decrease employee costs in other areas.

-As a first step, it’s critical to understand what your employees value the most—is it health benefits, a higher wage, a matched retirement plan, or discounts and transportation subsidies?
+As a first step, it’s critical to understand what your employees value the most—is it health benefits, a higher wage, a matched retirement plan, stable schedules, or discounts and transportation subsidies?
 If a wage increase is the top priority, you can make an informed decision, in conversation with your staff, about which benefits, if any, could be scaled back to accommodate a wage hike.
 Perhaps your staff prefers to use your state healthcare programs if it means your health benefits expenses could be redirected toward higher compensation.
 By moving to 100% direct deposit, businesses can save upwards of $3 for every check not cut, which can add up over a year to create significant savings.
 By moving to direct deposit, you’re also providing a more secure and convenient payment method for your employees.

 - Get employee buy-in on increasing sales targets.